 What types of solutions do your buyers investigate?
 How do they measure the pros and cons of these solutions?
 How do they decide the solution that is best for them?

 Answer these questions, so your prospects can see that you understand their struggles and that you’re offering the best solution for them.

 Product videos are the ones that show your product in action.
 You can use live-action videos, or also a cartoon animated marketing video (to make it more engaging!).

 Explainer videos are great for showing difficult concepts in a simple way.
 There are many types of explainer videos, like whiteboard animation, cartoon, motion, etc., so you can choose the one that fits your brand best.

 Let me show you an example for this, a whiteboard animation video:

 The third and final part of the funnel is the decision stage, because, as its name says, your prospects will be making a purchase decision.

-This is the last step before you close that sale, so your video content must be chosen wisely; you can’t let them turn back now!
+This is the last step before you close that sale, so your bottom-of-the-funnel video content must be chosen wisely; you can’t let them turn back now!

 These are the questions you should ask yourself: